ESL/EUR Partial Tuition Waiver

 In order to qualify for this waiver students need to prove their excellent academic legal skills by the grades obtained during their Bachelor of Law.
 Excellence for prospective students is proven if the average grade for the Bachelor courses completed so far is at least 8.0/10 (or equivalent).

-In addition to their excellent academic legal skills, prospective students need to write a motivation letter in which they indicate why they would like to study at ESL and in which programme they are interested.
+In addition to their excellent academic legal skills, prospective students need to write a motivation letter in which they indicate why they would like to study at Erasmus School of Law and in which programme they are interested.
 The students applying for this waiver need to outline as well what their plans are after completing the LL.M. (intended career path).

 Every application can be submitted by email to the LL.M. office and need to include the following documents: